Are your eyelash extensions harming your natural lashes?

 With continuous improper extension application, damage to the natural lash WILL happen.
 And depending on how long you endure it, will depend on how severe the damage will be.
 This can happen in as little as a month, where you get a full set of lashes that are too long and too much adhesive is used, having multiple natural lashes glued to one extension, not allowing them to freely grow.
 Lashes with too much weight (over 4mm's past the natural lash) can break off, others (that were accidentally glued to the extensions) will be pulled out as the strongest lash that was intended to be extended continues to grow .
 If this is continually repeated, you deplete all of your long healthy lashes that can support an extension.
 Once there is repeated damage to the hair follicle, your natural lash will not grow back.
 Lash serums will regenerate a lash in the damaged follicle, but only as long as you are using the serum.
 Once you stop, you are back to where you started, gaps in your lash line.

 The other side of eyelash extensions that improperly trained lash techs may not explain, is the importance of keeping them clean and what kind of cosmetics can be worn with lash extensions.
 You cannot wear anything waterproof.
 If wearing mascara or eyeliner (top or bottom of eyes) it must be formulated for eyelash extensions, as it will not break down the adhesive bonds.
 You want to protect your investment, not destroy it!
 The more you put improper cosmetics on them, the harder it is to get them off.
 And when you go in for your fill with all that build up you cannot see, it creates a barrier between the extension and natural lash, inhibiting a strong bond.
 If you were not shown an eyelash cleanser by your lash tech, GET SOME!
 Do not go buy something off the shelf at Ulta or Walgreens.
 Order it online so you know it is safe to use.
-Oil and glycol both break down adhesive.
+Oil-based products and extremely oily skin both break down adhesive (if you use our lash extension foaming cleanser nightly, these will not be as detrimental).
 Just because Mary Kay has an "oil-free" cleanser, if you turn over your bottle, you will probably find oils on the list of ingredients.
 Companies substitute synthetic oils for natural versions in order to call the product oil-free because it's a buzz word and the FDA does not regulate what goes into cosmetics.
 Even if you are not wearing approved cosmetics on or around your eyelash extensions, they still collect pollen, dirt, debris and oils from your skin.
 Cleaning with a sponge, or a makeup brush (my preferred method because it gets in-between each eyelash), will keep your eyes from getting infected and will extend the life of your extensions between fills.
 Who wouldn't want to invest a couple minutes every other day for that?

 So next time you go in for your fill or decide to make that lash appointment for a full set, find out your lash artist's credentials, ask to see who they are certified with.
 They will have it proudly displayed somewhere inside.
 If they have not went through reputable certification class, buyer beware!
 Maybe you've already started noticing that something just doesn't look right or feel right with the extensions you have?
 If they are not laying in the correct direction and constantly flipping, they are too long and too heavy...damage will and is occurring.
 If you can feel your extensions, whether it is a pain or discomfort, there is more than one natural lash attached to the extension, and they will be pulled out.
 Please, please, please have them removed and start over with someone that knows what you are doing!
 You may have to go through a lash rehab phase, but it's worth it in the long run.
 If you keep doing what you're doing, you won't have many lashes left.